 DNSKEY and DS

 DNSKEY and DS work together to allow you to enable DNSSEC on a child zone (subdomain) that you have delegated to another Nameserver.
 DS is useful if you are delegating DNS (through an NS record) for a child to a separate system and want to keep using DNSSEC for that child zone; without a DS entry in the parent, the child data will not be validated.
 We’ve blogged about the details of Cloudflare’s DNSSEC implementation and why it is important in the past, and this new feature allows for more flexible adoption for customers who need to delegate subdomains.

 Certificate Related Record Types

 Today, there is no way to restrict which TLS (SSL) certificates are trusted to be served for a host.
-For example if an attacker were able to maliciously generate an SSL certificate for a host, they could use a man-in-the-middle attack to appear as the original site.
+For example if an attacker were able to maliciously generate an SSL certificate for a host, they could use a on-path attacker attack to appear as the original site.
 With SSHFP, TLSA, SMIMEA, and CERT, a website owner can configure the exact certificate public key that is allowed to be used on the domain, stored inside the DNS and secured with DNSSEC, reducing the risk of these kinds of attacks working.

 It is critically important that if you rely on these types of records that you enable and configure DNSSEC for your domain.